 This article may contain affiliate links; if you click on a shopping link and make a purchase I may receive a commission.
 As an Amazon Associate, I earn from qualifying purchases.

-I am updating this sauna tent review a year after buying it to share our family's honest thoughts on this appliance, how it has held up, and whether we think this was a good purchase.
+I am updating this sauna tent review in 2023 buying it in 2020 to share our family's honest thoughts on this appliance, how it has held up, and whether we think this was a good purchase.

 Why We Considered a Portable Sauna for Our Home